 Kathleen Weissberg, OTD, OTR/L

-Kathleen Weissberg, in her 20+ years of practice, has worked in long-term care as a researcher/educator and has established various programs in nursing facilities including palliative care and end of life care, incontinence management, falls management and dementia care and staging.
-She currently provides continuing education support to 6000 therapists nationwide as Director of Education for Select Rehabilitation.
+Kathleen Weissberg, in her 20+ years of practice, has worked in long-term care as a researcher/educator and has established various programs in nursing facilities including dementia care and staging, wellness, incontinence management, and evidence-based falls management.

 Sponsor Disclosure: This Course is presented by OccupationalTherapy.com.